tsahota/NMproject/inst/extdata/examples/theopp/Scripts/Readme.txt

-This directory is for R scripts to be run in the main project directory
+Directory for R and Rmd scripts